Laubscher/SCANellome/README.md

 Installation

 To install SCANellome on linux, simply download the executable file from the author's website or other trusted sources.
+In the *Permisions* tab of the downloaded file check the box : *allow executing file as program*.

 Usage